Last updated on 18 November 2020

 You should always seek medical attention early when there is bleeding from below, especially when it is accompanied by the symptoms mentioned above, as the treatment and outcomes of piles and cancer are vastly different.

-A colonoscopy is the gold standard of checking the colon and rectum to confirm the cause of bleeding as it is accurate and also allows for a biopsy to confirm if any abnormality seen is due to .
+A colonoscopy is the gold standard of checking the colon and rectum to confirm the cause of bleeding as it is accurate and also allows for a biopsy to confirm any abnormality.
+Furthermore, polyps can be removed which can prevent cancer from forming.
+A colonoscopy can save your life.

 Learn more about colonoscopy and make an appointment with a doctor to find out more.